spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202204.0/marketplace-merchant-portal-core-feature-integration.md

 {% info_block warningBox "Verification" %}

-Ensure that non-Merchant Users whose Acl Group has Backoffice allowed Acl Group Reference (see `AclMerchantPortalConfig::getBackofficeAllowedAclGroupReferences()`) can log in to Backoffice.
+Ensure that non-merchant users whose Acl Group has Back Office allowed Acl Group Reference (see `AclMerchantPortalConfig::getBackofficeAllowedAclGroupReferences()`) can log in to the Back Office.

 {% endinfo_block %}